-The On-Star employee stares wide eyed and unblinking at the console before her.
-She’s holding her breath and her lungs scream at her causing her to gasp in horror.
-Instinct kicks in and her fingers are busily contacting the proper authorities.
+The OnStar employee stared wide eyed and unblinking at the console before her.
+She hadn’t realized she was holding her breath until her lungs screamed at her for air.
+She released her breath in a gasp of horror.
+Only a moment past before her training kicked in and her fingers busily contacted the proper authorities.

-He clears his throat, “Elissa?”
+He cleared his throat, “Elissa?”

 - Page 2 -